martimy/clab_yang/docs/tutorial.md

 ### Using `request-file` Flag

-The `--request-file` flag will simplify the process even further by combining multiple paths and operations, update, replace or delete in one file.
+The `--request-file` flag simplifies the configuration process further by combining multiple paths and operations (update, replace or delete) in one file.
+The configuration file that can be used for router2 looks like the following:

-Edite a file named `interface_req.yaml`

 ```yaml
 updates: